Where the Past Belongs

-“If I could just get you to fill this out, we just need next mailing address and that sort of thing.
-And the remaining balance on the lease is $1400.
+“If I could just get you to fill this out, and we need a forwarding address and that sort of thing.
+The remaining balance of the lease is $1400.
 You can pay by credit card if you like.”

 “That will be fine,” Levi responded, pulling out his wallet and handing the agent a card.

 “I’ll be right back after I run this,” the leasing agent said as she left the room.

 “Your English is very good,” Madeline repeated under her breath, mimicking the woman’s voice unflatteringly.
 “What the fuck was that about?
 That was pretty rude.”

 “Some people seem to think all Asians just got off the boat,” Levi answered.
 “And it’s been going on like that for a very long time.
 Believe me.”

 “That’s no excuse for being rude,” Madeline grumbled quietly.

 “Yep, well nothing can be done about it.
 At least you have the sense to know you can’t apply generalizations to whole groups of people.
 You can’t do that to whole species either.
 Remember that,” he lectured, booping her on the nose

 Trying not to be phased by the cute gesture, she nodded, taking what he said to heart.

 Levi grabbed the few pages of paperwork from Madeline and started filling out the forwarding address and contact number, which was to one of the pay-as-you-go cell phones he kept rotating through for mundane contacts such as this.
 Sliding it back to her, he offered her the pen so she could sign at the bottom.